 In general, at least 10%, but not more than 30%, of your daily intake of calories should come from a quality protein source.
 Another way of calculating this is 1.2 – 1.4 grams of protein per kilogram of body weight.
 Protein supplementation is usually not necessary, as most healthy diets provide the body with ample amounts of protein.

-However, if for some reason you find that the minimum level of protein consumption is not met by your diet, you should consult a sports or cycling nutritionist to explore some alternatives to meeting your protein needs.
+However, if for some reason you find that your diet does not meet the minimum level of protein consumption, you should consult a sports or cycling nutritionist to explore some alternatives to meeting your protein needs.

 Great Sources of Protein:

 - Yogurt or cottage cheese

 Carbohydrates – Cycling Nutrition Fuel for the Road

 Many Western diet fads vilify carbohydrates, blaming them for excess weight gain.
 I can assure you that for the cyclist, proper carbohydrate consumption is critical to optimal performance.

 Would you hop into a car and expect to drive away if there were no gas in the tank?
 Of course not!
 Because carbohydrates are what cyclists predominantly use for energy, depriving yourself of carbohydrates means depriving your body of the means to move your bicycle pedals!

 When you consume carbohydrates is just as important as how many carbohydrates you consume.
 Without getting too technical, I will try to explain it.
 When you are exercising, your body uses not only carbohydrates found in your bloodstream but also those stored in your muscles.
 Thus, it is not adequate to simply bring Gatorade along with you on your next ride.
 Here are three things to consider when thinking about when to consume carbohydrates: